Design Critique: MTA App (iOS Version)

 (screenshot: MTA App’s First screen)

 Upon opening the app for the first time, the information is divided into the nearest train station, followed by a list of trains and their distance from the station.
-This action overwhelms users with excessive details, affecting the gulf of execution to determine where to click or tap, the exact train they should take, as well as the ability to quickly see just the one train that is coming up next.
+This action overwhelms users with excessive details, affecting the gulf of execution.
+When affected, users struggle to figure out what steps to takewhich buttons to press, or how to interact with the system to accomplish their intention.

 A solution would be a redesign where a simplified version of just one train is available on the homepage, and if you’d like to see more information on other upcoming trains, you would expand, but only when prompted.
 By hiding nonessential details behind expandable sections, you significantly reduce overload.